-We recommend first starting out by searching Instagram for specific hashtags.
-Usually just your city plus photographer is a great place to start #AtlantaPhotographer #CharlestonPhotographer and so on.
+You can begin your search by starting out on Instagram looking for specific hashtags.
+Usually, just your city plus photographer is a great place to start #AtlantaPhotographer #CharlestonPhotographer and so on.
 You’ll stumble onto photographer’s accounts and end up down an Internet rabbit hole quickly.
 Another easy way to discover photographers is to see who in your area is tagging photographers.
-Fellow bloggers, influencers or brands, restaurants and so on.
+Fellow bloggers, influencers or brands, restaurants, and so on.
 You’d be surprised how many people know their way around a camera!

 How To Reach Out To Photographers

 Once you’ve come up with a few people whose work you like, send them an email to connect.
 We encourage you to introduce yourself as a blogger in the area and that you admire their work (or at least we hope you did!).
 Let them know you’re looking to work with a photographer for your blog and that you’d love to find an agreement that’s mutually beneficial.
 A few things to include in your reach out email should be:

 - Your blog, link to your site, and social

 - Schedule – Is this a one-time thing (travel) or an ongoing agreement.
 If it’s the latter, include how often you are looking to shoot and the usual length of sessions